EncroChat: Operation Eternal

 Operation Eternal, the London Metropolitan Police arm of the EncroChat operation, described itself as "the most significant operation the Metropolitan Police Service has ever launched against serious and organised crime".
 Around 1,400 EncroChat users were based in London at the time of its closure in June 2020.
-The Metropolitan Police seized more than £13.4 million in cash, 16 firearms, more than 500 rounds of ammunition, 620 kg of Class A drugs, and arrested 171 people.
+The Metropolitan Police seized more than £13.4 million in cash, 16 firearms, more than 500 rounds of ammunition, 620 kg (1400 lb) of Class A drugs, and arrested 171 people.
 As of 8 July 2020, 113 of them have been charged; 88 face charges of conspiracy to supply Class A drugs, and 16 have been charged with firearms offences.

-In September 2020 nine people were arrested after raids in Brighton, Portslade, Kent, and London linked to Operation Eternal.
+In September 2020 nine people were arrested after raids in Brighton, Portslade, Kent and London linked to Operation Eternal.
 Three men were arrested in Brighton and Portslade, five men and a woman in Kent and London.
 They were arrested for a variety of charges, including conspiracy to supply cocaine.
-Police seized 10 kg of Class A drugs and £60,000.
+Police seized 10 kg (20 lb) of Class A drugs and £60,000.

+By 9 October 2023, Operation Eternal had led to 942 arrests and 426 convictions with a combined prison sentences of 3,722 years.
+Around £19 million in cash had been seized along with more than three tonnes of class A and B drugs and 49 guns.

 Convictions

 On 21 May 2021, Carl Stewart of Gem Street, Liverpool was sentenced to 13 years and 6 months at Liverpool Crown Court after pleading guilty to attempting to smuggle cocaine, heroin, MDMA and ketamine, as well as transferring criminal property.
 He had used EncroChat to transfer large amounts of class A and B drugs under the alias "ToffeeForce" (a reference to Everton F.C.).
 He was identified from a photo he had sent via Encrochat showing his hands holding a block of Blue Stilton.
 Police were able to identify him via his fingerprints in the photo.

+Vincent Coggins, a boss in the Huyton Firm organised crime group, used EncroChat, and was jailed for 28 years.

+In July 2024, former Gibraltar international footballer Jason Pusey was sentenced to 11 years in prison for his involvement in a large-scale drug operation, coordinating the supply of significant quantities of cocaine, ketamine, and cannabis.